 However, if you file an answer, you can raise procedural and substantive defenses.
 The foreclosure can be halted or significantly delayed if you have a good defense.
 (Read about defenses to foreclosure.)
 If you file an answer, but are in default and do not have a legal defense, the lender will still be granted a judgment and allowed to proceed with a foreclosure sale.

-Certain states provide for a redemption period before or following the foreclosure sale.
+Certain states provide for a redemption period following the foreclosure sale.
 A redemption period is a specific time period given to borrowers in foreclosure during which they can buy back, or “redeem,” their property.
-During the redemption period, you can remain in home even though you are no longer making mortgage payments and even if you do not redeem.
+During the redemption period, you sometimes (depending on state law) can remain in home even though you are no longer making mortgage payments and even if you do not redeem.
 (Learn more about redemption periods.)
 To learn the specific redemption period for your state, check our Summary of State Foreclosure Laws.

 Many states require that the court review the foreclosure sale procedures and confirm the sale before the foreclosure is finalized.
 Once the foreclosure sale is confirmed, title passes to the new owner and the foreclosure process is finished.
-If you have not already vacated the home, an eviction will be started to remove you from the property.
+If you have not already vacated the home, you will be evicted.
 See our article Foreclosure Timeline: After You Get Notice to Leave to learn more about eviction following foreclosure.

 Depending on several factors, including the state where you live and whether or not you file an answer, a judicial foreclosure process can take several months or even years to complete.
 To learn more about foreclosure timelines, see our articles Foreclosure Timeline: After You Receive a Formal Notice of Intent to Foreclose and How Foreclosure Works.
 For a good estimate of the timeline in your area and in your particular situation, talk to a local foreclosure attorney.